-- 1. On September 11, 2017, Mr. Justice Stephen W. Hamilton (the "Supervisory Judge") of the Quebec Superior Court sitting in Commercial Division for the judicial district of Montreal (the "CCAA Court") granted the Amended Motion for Directions with respect to Pension Claims (the "Pension Priority Motion") presented by FTI Consulting Canada Inc., acting as court-appointed monitor (the "Monitor") to Bloom Lake General Partner Limited, Quinto Mining Corporation, 8568391 Canada Inc., Cliffs Quebec Iron Mining ULC, the Bloom Lake Iron Ore Mine Limited Partnership, Bloom Lake Railway Company and Bloom Lake Railway Company Limited (collectively, the "Bloom Lake CCAA Parties") and Wabush Iron Co.
-Limited, Wabush Resources Inc., Wabush Mines, Arnaud Railway Company and Wabush Lake Railway Company Limited (collectively, the "Wabush CCAA Parties"2), in Superior Court file bearing number 500-11-048114-157 (the "CCAA Proceedings"), which decision (the "Pension Priority Decision"3) has already been the object of Notices of Appeal and Applications for Leave to Appeal by: - (a) Her Majesty in Right of Newfoundland & Labrador, as represented by the Superintendent of Pensions (the "NL Superintendent of Pensions") in Court file bearing number 500-09-027082-171; - (b) United Steel Workers, Local Sections 6254 and 6285 (the "Union"), in Court file bearing number 500-09-027075-175; - Michael Keeper, Terence Watt, Damien Lebel and Neil Johnson, as representatives of the Salaried and Non-Union Employees and Retirees (the "Representatives"), in Court file bearing number 500-09-027077-171;
+1. On September 11, 2017, Mr. Justice Stephen W. Hamilton (the "Supervisory Judge") of the Quebec Superior Court sitting in Commercial Division for the judicial district of Montreal (the "CCAA Court") granted the Amended Motion for Directions with respect to Pension Claims (the "Pension Priority Motion") presented by FTI Consulting Canada Inc., acting as court-appointed monitor (the "Monitor") to

+Bloom Lake General Partner Limited, Quinto Mining Corporation, 8568391 Canada Inc., Cliffs Quebec Iron Mining ULC, the Bloom Lake Iron Ore Mine Limited Partnership, Bloom Lake Railway Company and Bloom Lake Railway Company Limited (collectively, the "Bloom Lake CCAA Parties" as well as to Wabush Iron Co.
+Limited, Wabush Resources Inc., Wabush Mines, Arnaud Railway Company and Wabush Lake Railway Company Limited (collectively, the "Wabush CCAA Parties") in Superior Court file bearing number 500-11-048114-157 (the "CCAA Proceedings"), which decision (the "Pension Priority Decision") has been the object of Notices of Appeal and Applications for Leave to Appeal by:

+- (a) Her Majesty in Right of Newfoundland & Labrador, as represented by the Superintendent of Pensions (the "NL Superintendent of Pensions"), in Court of Appeal file bearing number 500-09-027082-171; - (b) United Steel Workers, Local Sections 6254 and 6285 (the "Union"), in Court of Appeal file bearing number 500-09-027075-175; - (c) Michael Keeper, Terence Watt, Damien Lebel and Neil Johnson, as representatives of the Salaried and Non-Union Employees and Retirees (the "Representatives"), in Court of Appeal file bearing number 500-09-027077-171; and - (d) the Attorney General of Canada, acting on behalf of the Office of the Superintendent of Financial Institutions ("OSFI"), in Court of Appeal file bearing number 500-09-027076-173;

-1 The initial order under the Companies' Creditor Arrangement Act, R.S.C.
-1985, c.
-C-36 ("CCAA) with respect to the Bloom Lake CCAA Parties was rendered on January 27, 2015.
+The initial order pursuant to the Companies' Creditor Arrangement Act, R.S.C.
+1985 c.
+C-36 ("CCAA") with respect to the Bloom Lake CCAA Parties was rendered on January 27, 2015.

-2 The initial order pursuant to the CCAA with respect to the Wabush CCAA Parties was rendered on May 20, 2015 (the "Wabush Filing Date").
+The initial order pursuant to the CCAA with respect to the Wabush CCAA Parties was rendered on May 20, 2015 (the "Wabush Filing Date").

-3 Capitalized terms not otherwise defined herein shall have the meaning ascribed thereto in the Pension Priority Decision or in the Monitor's Notices of Incidental Appeal, as the case may be.
+Capitalized terms not otherwise defined herein shall have the meaning ascribed thereto in the Pension Priority Decision.